The Ultimate Guide to the Best Resorts in Tonga

 Another eco-friendly option can be found on the white sandy shores of Uoleva Island in Ha’apai at the Sea Change Eco Retreat.
 Stay in one of their wooden fales or elevated glamping tents with private bathrooms complete with composting toilets.
 Set meals are provided for guests on this uninhabited island, while there is a generous amount of activities on offer, from snorkelling tours, island-hopping trips, private island picnics, island walks and, of course, whale swimming.
 See more stays like this in the 5 Best Honeymoon Accommodations in Ha’apai.

 5. Fafa Island Resort

-Just off the shores of Tongatapu, Fafa Island Resort is an easy choice of an island getaway without too much travel.
-Not only that, but the resort’s beautifully constructed timber fales strike the right balance of luxury and blending in the surroundings, from the high ceilings to the outdoor tropical garden shower.
+Just off the shores of Tongatapu, Fafa Island Resort is an easy island getaway without too much travel.
+Not only that, but the resort’s beautifully constructed timber fales strike the right balance of luxury and blending in with the surroundings, from the high ceilings to the outdoor tropical garden shower.
 There are 13 fales scattered across this palm-filled island lined with sandy shores where you can snorkel or be picked up for one of the whale swimming or diving tours from Nuku’alofa.
 There is an open-air restaurant where the highlight is the Polynesian night with entertainment and an island-style barbecue.
 Check out similar resorts in the 10 Best Resorts in Tongatapu.